amaaaaa13/book_app/README.md

 ## Description

-This app displays a list of books with cover images, titles, descriptions, and author details, all parsed from JSON data.
+This app displays a list of books with cover images, titles, description, and author details, all parsed from JSON data.

 ## Demo